 Refer to WCAG

 The best way to ensure the accessibility of your ICT is to conform to the Web Content Accessibility Guidelines, or WCAG.
 While WCAG is not a piece of legislation, it is the global gold standard for web accessibility.
-In fact, Section 508 evaluates accessibility according to WCAG 2.0 Level AA criteria.
+In fact, Section 508 evaluates accessibility according to WCAG version 2.0 Level AA criteria.
 Importantly, however, a more recent WCAG version, version 2.1 is often cited as the appropriate standard by the U.S. Department of Justice in civil rights enforcement actions.
 Because WCAG is generally revised every few years, organizations should aim for Level AA conformance with the most up-to-date version of WCAG as a best practice.
 To learn more about WCAG and your organization’s path to conformance, access our interactive WCAG checklist.

-Once you’ve audited your digital assets, the next step is remediating or fixing the accessibility issues found.
-A trusted accessibility partner should be able to offer guidance to help prioritize the issues which pose the most severe barriers to your user experience.
+Once you’ve evaluated the accessibility of your existing digital assets, the next step is remediating (fixing) the accessibility issues found.
+A trusted accessibility partner should be able to offer guidance to help prioritize the issues that pose the most severe barriers to your user experience.

 To prevent accessibility barriers in the future, it’s important to train members of your organization in accessibility best practices and formalize your accessibility program and processes.
 This helps ensure that accessibility is built into design and development processes by default so your assets are produced with accessibility in mind, reducing the remediation workload in the future.